Angus Scrace

 Nicholas Morris

-Academic Visitor, St Anthony’s College
+Academic Visitor, St Anthony’s College, Oxford

 “I believe there ought to be higher levels of transparency in financial services because financial services are key to our economy and society, and transparency is necessary to encourage trustworthy behaviour by financial services professionals.
 It is important that we define their obligations and responsibilities clearly, and then hold the industry and those who work within it to account.”